The Overnight Train from Bangkok to Chiangmai: My rail attendant

 Now what may make travel geeks like me excited is watching the attendant make the bed.
 They are quick, slick and each practices a method that makes them able to set up and break down a bed in about, a minute or under.
 It’s like watching a Thai magic trick.

-The beauty of taking an overnight train in Thailand is that it costs less than a hotel or a plane flight and the quality you’ll receive will be about the same.
-You won’t lost much sightseeing time and if you’ve never ridden a Thai overnight train before, I’d consider it– the experience alone is a sightseeing experience in itself!
+But taking an overnight train in Thailand costs less than a hotel or a plane flight and the quality you’ll receive will be about the same.
+You won’t lose sightseeing time and if you’ve never rode an overnight train in Thailand before, I’d consider it– the experience alone is a sightseeing experience in itself!
 The Thai are known for their hospitality and pampering.
 This is good luxury for a train.
 Just look at some of the other trains I’ve been on (India, Laos, Vietnam)

-For the most part, in the 1st and 2nd class sleepers, the service can feel pretty flawless.
-However, like most train travel in non-western countries…
+The 1st and 2nd class sleepers, the service can feel pretty flawless.
+However, …

 The good news is that they have generally have both, a western toilet and squat toilet.
-But here’s my trick with Thai western toilets.
-They come equipped with a power hose to shoot your bum after you use the bathroom.
+Honestly, sometimes it’s cleaner just to use the squat toilet, although on moving trains, you have to have powerful squatter legs.
+So here’s my trick with using Thai western toilets.
+Thailand is known for having “bum gun” toilets, equipped with a power hose to shoot your bum after you use the bathroom.
 I use the hose to hose down the seat and the floor before I use the toilet.
+Always remember your hand sanitizer and toilet paper.
+They are not provided.

 - No running water in the toilet/bathroom sink

-Tip: You’ll need to take hand sanitizer to wash your hands or wait until you get outside to the community sink (pictured below)
+Tip: You’ll need to take hand sanitizer to wash your hands or wait until you get outside to the community sink.
+I’d even go as far to say, buy a package of baby wipes from 7 Eleven (yes, Thai 7 Elevens are rockstar!).

-- You don’t get to see the landscape as you pass by.
+- You won’t see the landscape as you pass by.

 Start Location: Hua Lampong Train Station (the last stop on MRT Subway line).